LEADING OFF: Opening day in DC, Dodger Stadium amid pandemic

 HE’S OUT

-Washington infielder Ryan Zimmerman and Dodgers pitcher David Price also have chosen not to play.
+Washington first baseman Ryan Zimmerman and Dodgers pitcher David Price also have chosen not to play.

 RULEBOOK, PLEASE

 The experiment with designated hitters at National League fields will begin with the games at Nationals Park and Dodger Stadium.
-The debate over NL DHs raged for decades — now it’s been settled, at least for this year.
+The debate over the DH raged for decades — now it’s been settled, at least for this year.
 Pencil ’em in, skip.

 Also, relievers must face at least three batters, or pitch until the end of an inning.
 So no bringing in a side-winding southpaw just to handle a lefty slugger.